McDonaldsHappyMeal/McDonaldsHappyMeal/README.md

 - Specialisation in Mechatronics & Robotics Engineering.
 Extended major in Pure Mathematics.
 - Developing my skills on motion planning and optimal control of autonomous racing vehicles.
 - Interested in anything related to intelligent robotic systems.
-- Also interested in DevOps work to increase developer's quality of life in any way, shape or form.

 Feel free to reach out to me on GitHub :)